rodcunha/Course-Notes/css-grid.md

 In order to span rows, we could use the `grid-row: span 2;` css directive.

+**Note: ** if the width of the column is greater than the width available the item will wrap onto the next row and leave a gap unless the dense option is used.

 ### Adding space between grid elements